DefinitelyNotDevan/BSE_Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 My first Milestone entailed the building of the rover.
 While assembling the chassis, I forgot to read all of the instructions which lead to me having to take apart part of the rover and rebuilding it the right way.
 Then, when I was wiring it, I struggled with connecting the wires.
 In the end, I just needed to unscrew the screws on the top of the terminals on the motor board and tighten them once the wires were in.
-The motor board is essentialy the middle man between the arduino and the motors.
+The motor board is essentialy the middle man between the Arduino and the motors.
+It calculates the polarity and regulates the power to the motors.
+After, I wired my Arduino to the motor board and used some source code from ... to get my rover moving.
+In the future, I will power it with batteries and use an acceleromater to controll the rover.

 <!---